November 26, 2019

 (d) Windrow Composting of harvested Aquatic Plants (photo by HydroMentia, Inc.)

-So let's apply some critical thinking to this challenge.
-The exotic and invasive aquatic plant known as Hydrilla is a submerged plant that for a number of reasons has the ability to outpace native submerged plants such as Southern Naiad and Coontail.
+The exotic and invasive aquatic plant known as Hydrilla is a potential candidate for an aggressive large scale in-situ MAPS program.
+Hydrilla is a submerged plant that for a number of reasons has the ability to outpace native submerged plants such as Southern Naiad, tape grass and Coontail.
 In fact its growth is so explosive that it can rather quickly cover the surface of a water body ("topped out"), as noted in the picture below.
-When Hydrilla tops out it renders the surface impassable to most boat traffic, and can deleteriously impact water quality by impeding oxygen exchange with the atmosphere, and by sloghing large quantities of necrotic tissue.
-None of this is desirable, and it is not difficult to understand why there is a desire to eliminate Hydrilla, or at least control it so that it does not "top out" as shown in ths picture.
+When Hydrilla tops out it renders the surface impassable to most boat traffic, and can deleteriously impact water quality by impeding oxygen exchange with the atmosphere, and by sloughing large quantities of necrotic tissue.
+None of this is desirable, and it is not difficult to understand why there is a desire to eliminate Hydrilla, or at least control it so that it does not "top out" as shown in this picture.